 - Monitoring and Manage client’s antivirus installation

 - Create an account via app.kabuto.io and login to your Kabuto Dashboard.

-- Click the “Download Installer” button in the top right corner of the Kabuto Dashboard.
+- Click the “Download Installer” button in the top right corner of the Kabuto Dashboard and select Standard Installer.

 - Adjust the triggers the Kabuto client will track on the device.
 By default all triggers are activated.
 Monitoring is turned off by default; when turned on, it will notify the technician to detected issues.
 If left off, when the customer sees an alert from Kabuto, they will be presented with a readable alert description along with guidance on how to best contact the technician.

 - After this point, the Kabuto client will be installed and will send initial scan results to the Dashboard.
 A corresponding device entry should now be visible on the Devices page showing the current status of all triggers.

 What the Device Owner Sees Once Kabuto is Installed